Home > Permanent Residence > Provincial Nominee Programs (PNP) > Saskatchewan Immigrant Nominee Program (SINP) > SINP - Employment Offer stream

 The job offer must:

 In December 2021, the SINP launched a new International Healthcare Worker Expression of Interest (EOI) Pool.
 This is a a pre-application form that can be filled by healthcare workers (inside or outside Canada) in order to show their interest in working in Saskatchewan.
 This pool will be used to match eligible healthcare workers with healthcare sector employers.
 If the job offer is eligible for this stream, candidates may then apply.
-The pool is open a list of occupations that can be found here.
+The pool is open to a list of occupations that can be found here.

 1. Job offer requirements: